About the way I work

 Areas of interest and experience

-These include working with the unique issues that parent-carers of children/adults with additional needs face.
+These include working with the unique issues that parent-carers of children/adults with additional needs face and with clients who consider themselves to be neurodiverse.
 I share my thoughts and reflections on my own life experience in this area in my blog

 I am author of a 'Parent's Perspective' chapter in an academic journal on genetic causes of learning disability and a self-help book